Originally published on 13 October 2021

 Repeat the last step for each repository you have.

-files that came with Stagit over to our root directory:
+Next, copy over the favicon.png, logo.png, and style.css files that came with Stagit over to our root directory:

 $ sudo cp /usr/local/share/doc/stagit/favicon.png /usr/local/www/stagit/ $ sudo cp /usr/local/share/doc/stagit/logo.png /usr/local/www/stagit/ $ sudo cp /usr/local/share/doc/stagit/style.css /usr/local/www/stagit/